Decongestion of urban areas with hotspot-pricing: Introduction

 Generally speaking, cordon/area pricing is, in general, effective in reducing the overall amount of cars accessing restricted areas and reducing pollution \cite{Moroni2013AirQualityAreaCMilan,Besser2016ImpactOfStockholmCongCharge} but it is still insufficient to reduce congestion hotspots within the taxed zone.
 These hotspots usually correspond to junctions and are problematic for the efficiency of the network as well as for the health of pedestrians and drivers.
 It has been shown \cite{Petersson1978ExposureToTrafficExhaust} that drivers in-queue are the most affected collective to car exhaust pollution inhalation.
 In addition, these hotspots are usually located in the city center, magnifying the problem \cite{Raducan2009PolutansBucarest}.
 Assuming that congestion is an inevitable consequence of urban motorized areas, the challenge is to develop strategies towards a sustainable congestion regime at which delays and pollution are under control.

-Since ten years ago the complex networks' community has proposed models to analyze the problem of traffic congestion \cite{guimera2002optimal,tadic04,liang05} and decongestion \cite{singh05}, the phase transitions between its states \cite{guimera2002dynamical,echenique2005dynamics,kim09} and the design optimal topologies \cite{donetti05,danila06,bart06,li10} and algorithms \cite{ramasco10,sce10} to avoid it.
+Since ten years ago the scientific community has proposed models to analyze the problem of traffic congestion \cite{tadic04,liang05,gawron1998iterative,nagel2008multi} and decongestion \cite{singh05,yan1996optimal,arnott1993structural}, pollution generated by traffic \cite{kickhofer2016towards,grote2016including,misra2013integrated,panis2006modelling}, transitions between traffic states \cite{guimera2002dynamical,echenique2005dynamics,kim09}, and the design of optimal topologies \cite{donetti05,danila06,bart06,li10} and algorithms \cite{ramasco10,sce10} to avoid it.
 The focus of attention of most of the previous works was the onset of congestion, which corresponds to a critical point in a phase transition, and how it depends on the topology of the network and the routing strategies used.
 However, the proper analysis of the system after congestion has remained analytically slippery.
 It is known that when a transportation network reaches congestion, the travel time and the amount of vehicles queued in a junction diverge \cite{doro08}.

-Here, we used stochastic simulations to identify urban traffic hotspots in real scenarios and devise a mechanism to palliate its congestion.
+Here, we rely on our Microscopic Congestion Model (MCM) to identify urban traffic hotspots in real scenarios and devise a mechanism to palliate its congestion \cite{Sole-RibaltaMCM}.
 The mechanism is a taxing scheme that charges directly vehicles crossing congested spots (junctions) considering the overall topological structure and traffic functionality of the network.
 The aim is to eliminate the congestion hotspots using a network topology pay-per-use scheme.
-Specifically, we build up a flow model on the network that allows the detection of hotspots and the prediction of the required tax to be applied to every congested junction to encourage drivers to divert the excess flow to neighboring and less congested regions.
+Specifically, we build up a flow model based on two steps: (1) detection of the hotspots using MCM, and (2) prediction of the required tax to be applied to every congested junction to encourage drivers to divert the excess flow to neighboring and less congested regions.
+Our approach follows a similar idea to the one proposed by Vickrey back in 1963 \cite{vickrey1963pricing}, with the main difference that we now can analytically predict the model behaviour considering real data.